 My rating: 3 of 5 stars

 Though Overture is the prologue to the series that began in 1988, I would not recommend that anyone begin with it.
-It depends on an acquaintance with the characters, and many of its emotional peaks work primarily because the reader is learning new information about long-familiar characters: we meet the Endless’s parents, find out about Dream and Alianora’s doomed love affair, explore the basis of Dream and Desire’s mutual antagonism, discover why Dream has such faith in hope, and hear more about dream vortexes.
+It depends for its effects on a prior acquaintance with the characters, and many of its emotional peaks work primarily because the reader is learning new information about long-familiar figures: we meet the Endless’s parents, find out about Dream and Alianora’s doomed love affair, explore the basis of Dream and Desire’s mutual antagonism, discover why Dream has such faith in hope, and hear more about dream vortexes.
 If none of this means anything to you, then start with Preludes and Nocturnes.
 (Incidentally, Gaiman’s metafictional wit is in evidence with these titles: an overture to multiple preludes—Laurence Sterne would approve.)

-Williams can draw or paint anything, and he does.
-The dreams of sentient alien plants, the squalid violence of reavers, a war of extraterrestrial armies, a swarm of artist-beetles longing aesthetically for the end of the universe, an asylum with screaming faces in its architecture, an elegant office in Edwardian London, a star-inhabited city made of light, a three-master sailing the universe.
-He does double-page spread after double-page spread; he does four-page foldouts.
+Williams can draw or paint anything, and in Overture he does: the dreams of sentient alien plants, the squalid violence of reavers, a war of extraterrestrial armies, a swarm of artist-beetles longing aesthetically for the end of the universe, an asylum with screaming faces in its architecture, an elegant office in Edwardian London, a star-inhabited city made of light, a three-master sailing the universe.
+He does double-page spread after double-page spread, and he does four-page foldouts.
 His pages are images in themselves—a mouth (the panels are teeth), a building (the panels are rooms), Destiny’s book (the panels are panels—Destiny is reading comics right along with us).
 He includes brilliant little touches, as when Dream’s smothering mother serves him a dish of astoundingly phallic and vulvic victuals.
 He makes you turn the book 360 degrees.
 He does Van Gogh, stained glass, Maxfield Parrish.
 He does Kirby, Eisner, Moebius.
 To watch him do it all is exhilarating, and then it is exhausting.
-I do not want to seem ungrateful for his extravagant visual imagination, but I began to long for an image as simple, heartfelt, and profound as the blood, blown from Dream’s hands by the wind, turning into rose petals after he kills Orpheus at the conclusion of Brief Lives.
+I do not want to seem ungrateful for his extravagant visual imagination, but I began to long for an image as simple, heartfelt, and profound as Jill Thompson’s picture of the blood, blown from Dream’s hands by the wind, turning into rose petals after he kills Orpheus at the conclusion of Brief Lives.

 Unremitting grandeur is also the chief feature of Gaiman’s writing in Overture.
 This is dour, roaring epic (I use the term in the generic sense—this is a worlds-spanning journey of a hero among humans and divinities—not as hyperbolic praise).
 From a strictly literary standpoint, it is like Kirby’s New Gods if only Kirby, in addition to his other gifts, had been capable of writing Borgesian paradox-parables in evocative, rhythmic prose: